LexTOliver/web-scraping/README.md

 |   ├── utils
 │   |   ├── config.py         # Configuration settings for the application
 │   |   ├── mysql_schema.py   # MySQL schema functions for creating and managing the database
-│   |   ├── sqlite_schema.py  # SQLite schema functions for creating and managing the database
+│   |   └── sqlite_schema.py  # SQLite schema functions for creating and managing the database
-│   |   └── logger.py         # Logging functions for debugging and tracking
 │   ├── analyzer.py           # Contains the DocumentAnalyzer class for evaluating documents
 │   ├── crawler.py            # Contains the WebCrawler class for fetching content and links
 │   └── indexer.py            # Contains the Indexer class for storing and retrieving documents